 - Serve your chickpea burger on toasted buns with choice of fixings and toppings.
 These burgers also freeze well.
 Wrap them in foil to keep shape before freezing.

-To make on skillet, just pan, add oil, and fry/cook on medium for 3-5 minutes each side .
+- To make on a skillet, just heat pan, add oil, and fry/cook on medium for 3-5 minutes each side .
 Depending on the size of your burger patties.
 Be careful to flip.
 Use a large spatula to gently flip.

-Brown rice flour or coconut flour can be use, but they might not hold up as well on the grill.
+- Brown rice flour or coconut flour can be used, but they might not hold up as well on the grill.
 I would chill batter an extra 5 minutes if you are using a different flour.
-A multi-purpose gluten free flour (like Bobs Redmill's) works best.
+A multi-purpose gluten free flour (like Bobs Red mill’s) works best.